 Panel of Judges

-The following experts in international photography will serve on the panel of judges.
+The following experts in international photography constitute the panel of judges.

 Clémentine Bony-Devaux (France) is a PhD candidate at the École Pratique des Hautes Etudes (EPHE) in Paris, under the supervision of Ioanna Rapti, director of studies in Art History and Archaeology of the Byzantine World and of the Christian East.
 Her thesis subject is: Byzantium in the patrimonial photography in the nineteenth century: The Charles Labbé photographic collection.
 She participated in the workshop, entitled The First Century of Photography: Photography as History/Historicizing Photography in Post-Ottoman Territories 1839–1939 in Istanbul in June 2018 and presented this thesis subject in Paris in October 2018 as part of XIe Rencontres Internationales des doctorants en études byzantines.
 She joined the Université Populaire de Caen in September 2018 as a lecturer in History of Photography.
 She has also been the blog editor-in-chief of International Fashion Culture for four years.